AGU-Data/agu-data.github.io/pages/datafair.md

 **Title:** A Look at Some Research Data Resiliency Efforts: Repository Crisis Scorecards and AGU Impactful Datasets\
 **Description:** A lot has been said about the stability of science today and the systems that support it.
 We'll discuss a couple of efforts started in 2025 to address research data resiliency, specifically the Repository Crisis Scorecards which is a tool to measure repository/archive organizational resiliency and AGU's Impactful Datasets, a democratic look at identifying important datasets in the Earth and Space Sciences.\
 **Presenter:** Joseph Gum

 **Date:** Wednesday, 17 December\
+**Time:** 12:30\
+**Title:** The Science Explorer: Accelerating Discovery in the Earth and Space Sciences\
+**Description:** This presentation will provide an overview and demo of the Science Explorer, a NASA-funded digital library platform supporting open science efforts in the Earth and space research disciplines.\
+**Presenter:** Alberto Accomazzi, Center for Astrophysics | Harvard & Smithsonian

+**Date:** Wednesday, 17 December\
 **Time:** 13:30\